christenbc/wame_sports_challenge/README.md

 The state management and separation of concerns is addressed by following BLoC pattern.
 Also, since it is intended to achieve a successful implementation of data persistence, the strategy therefore is leveraging the use of _Hydrated BLoC_ library.

+_Equatable_ library is used to compare between instances of a class without the hassle of having to do the boilerplate of overriding equality and hashCode of every class.

 ## Submission Criteria

 > Your project must meet the following criteria: